auerswal/pubcloud2020/ex4-infra/README.md

 Well this did report success,
-but the ENI was created after the EC2 instance, thus it may be for cloud-init to detect and configure it.
+but the ENI was created after the EC2 instance, thus it may be too late for cloud-init to detect and configure it.
 First let's test connectivity:

 ```